tnt0216/Interview/Masters_Code/README.md

 HOW TO USE:
 ---------------
 1) Create a clone of this repo
-2) Make sure that the clone is saved to a file where your virtual environment can assess the clone
+2) Make sure that the clone is saved to a file where your virtual environment can access the clone
-3) Open the functions file and the main that you would like to run
-4) Run the main
+4) Run the main for the type of dataset you'd like to analyze
 5) Provide inputs to the questions printed in the command line while running

 **All outputs should autopopulate into the "Outputs" folder that is created when you run each main**